-EVs has increased by 409%

-• internal combustion vehicles (petrol and diesel) has decreased by 32%.
+- EVs has increased by 409% - petrol hybrid vehicles has increased by 136% - internal combustion vehicles (petrol and diesel) has decreased by 32%.

 EV registrations (new and used-import) have achieved a market share of 13% compared to a world average of 5%.
 This puts New Zealand 17th globally in the uptake of EVs.